zakaria421/PongCosmos/README.md

-# ft_transcendence
+# PongCosmos

-**ft_transcendence** is a real-time multiplayer ping pong game built using modern web technologies.
+**PongCosmos** is a real-time multiplayer ping pong game built using modern web technologies.
 It offers both local and remote gameplay modes, allowing players to enjoy the game with friends or compete with others online.
 The project emphasizes responsive design, seamless communication, and immersive gameplay.
 ---

 ## 🌟 Features